breuerfelix/breuerfelix.github.io/_posts/21-05-22-nixos-home-manager-neovim.md

       # used to compile tree-sitter grammar
       tree-sitter

-      # installs different langauge servers for neovim-lsp
+      # installs different language servers for neovim-lsp
-      # have a look on the link below to figure out the ones for your languages
+      # have a look at the link below to figure out the ones for your languages
       # https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md
       nodePackages.typescript nodePackages.typescript-language-server
       gopls